- Part-time

 Description

-Chamberlain College of Nursing seeks Part-Time Clinical Nursing Faculty interested in teaching with our BSN Nursing program in Arlington, Virginia.
-You will be mentoring students in person at an inpat
+Chamberlain College of Nursing seeks Part-Time Clinical Nursing Faculty interested in teaching with our BSN Nursing program in Galveston, Texas.
+You will be mentoring students in person at an inpatien

 Reference